 A key antifraud provision in the federal securities laws makes it unlawful for any person to make a false or misleading statement of a material fact in connection with the purchase or sale of any security.
 The same provision more generally makes it unlawful to employ any “device, scheme or artifice to defraud,” or to “engage in any act, practice or course of business which operates or would operate as a fraud or deceit upon any person” in connection with the purchase or sale of a security.
 This is Rule 10b-5, adopted under the federal Securities Exchange Act of 1934, which is a predominate basis for not only enforcement actions by the U.S. Securities and Exchange Commission (SEC),

 The scope of liability under Rule 10b-5 has occupied the attention of courts, particularly the U.S. Supreme Court, for years.
 Most recently, for example, the Supreme Court addressed the fundamental question of who “makes” a fraudulent statement for purposes of Rule 10b-5 liability.
 In 2011 the Court determined in Janus Capital Group, Inc. v.
 First Derivative Traders that liability for violation of Rule 10b-5 for making false or misleading statements of material facts necessarily extends only to the actual maker of the false or misleading statement, or to the person(s) with ultimate authority over it.

-“scheme” to defraud or which “operate” as a fraud or deceit when the conduct at issue centrally involves materially false or misleading statements, but the alleged violator is not, in fact, the “maker” of those statements.
-So-called “scheme” liability in actions under Rule 10b-5 has proved to be a genuine conundrum as lower federal courts directly, and the U.S. Supreme Court indirectly, have grappled with the question whether scheme liability should be recognized as a basis for primary liability under Rule 10b-5, where the focal point is the dissemination of materially false or misleading information and the target violator is not the maker of those statements.
+A much trickier question has been whether, and to what extent, antifraud liability under Rule 10b-5 may be imposed based on acts and conduct amounting to a “scheme” to defraud or which “operate” as a fraud or deceit when the conduct at issue centrally involves materially false or misleading statements, but the alleged violator is not, in fact, the “maker” of those statements.
+So-called “scheme” liability in actions under Rule 10b-5 has proved to be a genuine conundrum as lower federal courts directly, and the U.S. Supreme Court indirectly, have grappled with the question whether scheme liability should be recognized as a basis for primary liability under Rule 10b-5, where the focal

-be held to have directly violated securities law antifraud provisions for engaging in a fraudulent “scheme” that centrally involved communication of materially false or misleading statements to potential investors that the individual himself did not make.
+On December 3, 2018, the Supreme Court heard arguments in Lorenzo v.
+Securities and Exchange Commission, a case in which it is expected the Court will answer the question whether an individual may be held to have directly violated securities law antifraud provisions for engaging in a fraudulent “scheme” that centrally involved communication of materially false or misleading statements to potential investors that the individual himself did not make.
 Frank Lorenzo was employed as the director of investment banking at a securities firm engaged as exclusive placement agent for a securities offering by a company on the verge of financial

 ruin.
 His boss, the owner of the securities firm, directed Lorenzo to email certain specific information about the pending securities offering to two potential investors.
 Lorenzo’s boss provided him with the content of the emails, which Lorenzo sent to the potential investors specifically “at the request” of his boss.
 The statements in the emails were materially false or misleading.
 Although Lorenzo knew the statements were false or misleading at the time he sent the two emails, it was undisputed that the statements were not his – he did not “make” them.
 He merely sent the two emails at the direction of his boss.

 concluded that Lorenzo violated Rule 10b-5 by sending out the emails, albeit at the direction of his boss who actually “made” the misstatements.
 Lorenzo was severely sanctioned, with money penalties and a lifetime bar from the securities industry.
 He appealed to the U.S. Court of Appeals for the D.C.
 Circuit, which upheld the SEC’s “scheme” liability theory.
 Lorenzo then successfully petitioned the U.S. Supreme Court to hear his appeal from that determination.

 which the case arose, whether he nonetheless willfully engaged in a scheme to defraud solely because of the statements made by his boss.
 The SEC argues that attempting to induce investments by sending a message falsely representing a company’s financial condition plainly constitutes a Rule 10b-5 prohibited “scheme.”
 The Supreme Court’s decision will most likely come in the first half of 2019.